Introduction to Scriptless Scripts

 The position on the line chosen is taken as the hash of all the data that one needs to commit to, the digital signature.
 The verification equation involves the multiplication of each of the terms in the equation by G and takes into account the cryptographic assumption (discrete log) where G can be multiplied in but not divided out, thus preventing deciphering.

 $$ sG=rG+exG $$

-ECDSA signatures (used in Bitcoin) are not linear in x and r, and thus less useful
+Elliptic Curve Digital Signature Algorithm (ECDSA) signatures (used in Bitcoin) are not linear in x and r, and thus less useful.

-First, a mulit-signature (mulitsig) has multiple participants that produce a signature.
-Every participant might product a separate signature and concatenate them forming a mulitsig.
+A multi-signature (mulitsig) has multiple participants that produce a signature.
+Every participant might product a separate signature and concatenate them, forming a mulitsig.

-With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys. the resulting key is one that signatures will be verifiable against.
+With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys.
+The resulting key is one against which signatures will be verifiable.

 The formulation of a mulitsig involves taking the sum of all components; thus all nonces and s values result in the formulation of a mulitsig.

 It can therefore be seen that these signatures are essentially Scriptless Scripts.
 Independent public keys of several participants are joint to form a single key and signature, which, when published, do not divulge the details as to the number of participants involved or the original public keys.

 This mulitsig protocol can be modified to produce an adaptor signature, which serves as the building block for all Scriptless Script functions.